PGCert in Ecological Survey Techniques

 Graduate destinations

-The course is designed for a wide range of professionals needing to up-skill in environmental management, assessment and biodiversity monitoring, including consultants, environmental managers and educators, as well as volunteers and those looking to make a career change, that are seeking flexible study combined with expert training.
-The course provides excellent opportunities to network and share practical experience and ideas.
+The course is designed for a wide range of professionals needing to up-skill in environmental management, assessment and biodiversity monitoring as well as volunteers and those looking to make a career change.
+The course combines flexible study with expert training, and provides excellent opportunities to network and share practical experience and ideas.

 Current and past students have included rangers and environmental managers at wildlife trusts and NGOs, tutors in higher and further education, research scientists, ecological consultants, officers for statutory bodies, as well as students successfully making career changes.